Link Menu Expand (external link) Document Search Copy Copied

 'Microsoft.Authorization/roleAssignments/write'

-To create the custom role you can use the Azure Portal, use PowerShell or Bicep.
-You will find an example of PowerShell in the link above, and Bicep in a section below.
+To create the custom role you can use the Azure Portal, Azure CLI, PowerShell or Bicep.
+You can find an example for each further down below.

 The Help Center Documentation states:

-Unlike the New Application flow above you are not assigning the permissions to the user account, but directly to the Azure AD Application.
+Unlike the New Application flow above you are not assigning the permissions to the user account, but directly to the EntraID Application.

 In this case you need to: